 Down Payment Plus

 If you still need down payment assistance, you may qualify for the Down Payment Plus program.
 This program offers forgivable grants to assist with down payment and closing costs for households with qualifying income levels.
-2019 grants may be up to $6,000 and are forgivable after owning the property for a five-year period.
+Grants may be up to $6,000 and are forgivable after owning the property for a five-year period.
 Because this is a federally funded program, assistance is offered each year only while funds are available.

 If you do not qualify for any of these products, ask us about conventional loans with private mortgage insurance.